What Is Hospitality Management? Career Opportunities in Canada

 This short term program contains 650 hours of academic lecture with 150 practicum hours, students will acquire knowledge relating to marketing, human resource management, travel agency operation and more.
 Students will have internship opportunities to work in local travel and tourism businesses to practice their knowledge and skills.

-If you are looking to advance academically in the hospitality industry, the CCC hospitality management course is an excellent choice.
+If you are planning for an academic promotion in the hospitality industry then the CCC hospitality management course is just right for you.

 What jobs can I get with a hospitality management degree or diploma?